Maria Giovanna Fasce: Life

-In 1923 she began the circulation of the newsletter "Dalle Api alle Rose" (first edition published 22 May 1923) in order to promote the almost unknown chapel that contained the remains of Rita of Cascia and desired bringing people to God through the saint she admired.
+In 1923 she began the circulation of the newsletter "Dalle Api alle Rose" (first edition published 22 May 1923) to promote the almost unknown chapel that contained the remains of Rita of Cascia and desired bringing people to God through the saint she admired.
 Fasce suffered from a malignant tumor on her right breast and had to undergo two operations on it.
 She referred to her tumor as her "treasure" that was the most beautiful gift that Jesus Christ had given her.
-She suffered from diabetes and asthma and also became overweight which caused walking difficulties - fellow nuns also had to move her in a chair later in her tenure.
+She suffered from diabetes and asthma and also became overweight which caused walking difficulties – fellow nuns also had to move her in a chair later in her tenure.

 Her goal was the construction of a girl's orphanage which began construction in 1925 and finished in 1938 though she had to depend on donations and work was slow due to the bad economic climate and the onslaught of World War II.
 She referred to the orphan girls as her "bees" and the first girl to be admitted into the new orphanage was Edda Petrucci.
+She organized pilgrimages to Cascia and dedicated herself to building a sanctuary for pilgrims and worshippers.

 Fasce died in 1947.
 Her remains were placed next to those of Rita of Cascia.
+Though construction of the new church (later named to a minor basilica) faced bureaucratic and financial obstacles, it was completed in May 1947, just four months after Maria Teresa's death on 18 January.